curbengh/phishing-filter/README.md

 - Gzip: https://malware-filter.gitlab.io/malware-filter/phishing-filter.txt.gz
 - Brotli: https://malware-filter.gitlab.io/malware-filter/phishing-filter.txt.br

-*Snort 2 rule is only available in compressed format in pages.dev due to the platform's 25MB file size limit*
+_Snort 2 rule is only available in compressed format in pages.dev due to the platform's 25MB file size limit_

 ## Issues

 This blocklist operates by blocking the **whole** website, instead of specific webpages; exceptions are made on popular websites (e.g. `https://docs.google.com/`), in which webpages are specified instead (e.g. `https://docs.google.com/phishing-page`).
 Phishing webpages are only listed in [URL-based](#url-based) filter, popular websites are excluded from other filters.

-*Popular* websites are as listed in the [Umbrella Popularity List](https://s3-us-west-1.amazonaws.com/umbrella-static/index.html) (top 1M domains + subdomains), [Tranco List](https://tranco-list.eu/) (top 1M domains) and this [custom list](src/exclude.txt).
+_Popular_ websites are as listed in the [Umbrella Popularity List](https://s3-us-west-1.amazonaws.com/umbrella-static/index.html) (top 1M domains + subdomains), [Tranco List](https://tranco-list.eu/) (top 1M domains), [Cloudflare Radar](https://developers.cloudflare.com/radar/investigate/domain-ranking-datasets/) (top 1M domains) and this [custom list](src/exclude.txt).

 If you wish to exclude certain website(s) that you believe is sufficiently well-known, please create an [issue](https://gitlab.com/malware-filter/phishing-filter/issues) or [merge request](https://gitlab.com/malware-filter/phishing-filter/merge_requests).